keithmburu/courses/2020-compling/hw/hw3_text_classification.md

 This loss function can be changed.
 (See Keras's other loss functions here: https://keras.io/api/losses/).
 For now, we'll use the `linear` activation, which is equivalent to using no [activation function](https://keras.io/api/layers/activations/), giving us only the dot product of the weights and feature values.

 ```
-model.add(Dense(10, activation='linear', input_shape=(784,)))
+model.add(Dense(1, activation='linear', input_shape=(784,)))

 model.compile(loss = "mse", optimizer = SGD(lr = 0.01),
 metrics=['accuracy'])
 ```

+This gives us one linear perceptron neuron.
+If we wanted ten of them to form a neural network layer, we could change the `1` to `10`.
 To transform this into  a logistic regression, we could use the logistic (sigmoid) activation function and cross-entropy loss.

 #### Train the Model